 G.3.1.
-The development approved pursuant to this Agreement shall incorporate a mix of uses at all major phases of development.
+The development approved pursuant to this Agreement shall incorporate a mix of college/university, research activity, civic, hospital, clinic, and cultural uses, with supporting housing, business, recreation, and open space uses at all major phases of development.